MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-Mailbox.md

 ```

 ### -User
 The User parameter specifies the user object in Active Directory that you want to connect the mailbox to.

+For the best results, we recommend using the following values:

+- UPN: For example, `user@contoso.com` (users only).
+- Domain\\SamAccountName: For example, `contoso\user`.

-You can use any value that uniquely identifies the user.
-For example: For example:
+Otherwise, you can use any value that uniquely identifies the user.
+For example:

 - Name
 - Distinguished name (DN)
 - Canonical DN
 - GUID

-> [!NOTE]
-> We recommend using the below syntax to get the best results in any AD topology, simple or complex.
->
-> 1. `user@domain.com` (UPN, user only, no groups.)
-> 1. `domain\samAccountname` (NETBIOS and DNS Domain)

 If you don't use this parameter, the command uses the LegacyExchangeDN and DisplayName property values of the mailbox to find a user account that has those same values.
 If it can't find a unique match, it doesn't connect the mailbox.